sgmurphy/wordpress-plugins/image-optimization/readme.txt

 3. Image Optimizer - Bulk Actions and Individual Actions in the Media Library

 == Changelog ==
+= 1.4.1 - 2024-07-08 =
+* Fix: API error message displayed when trying to reconnect

 = 1.4.0 - 2024-06-26 =
 * New: Implement to "One Step" connect & activate
 * Tweak: New error message for JPEG/Lossless not converted to WebP